frankzielen/neuralnet/README.md

-# neuralnet
-Neutral Net for Handwriting
+# Neutral Net for Handwriting

 Xamarin cross-plattform app
 (currently for iOS only)